-When your product changes, your documentation needs to keep up.
-Pageloop scans your Help Center articles for content affected by product updates and suggests precise text and screenshot changes so you can keep your knowledge base accurate without rewriting articles from scratch.
-This article walks you through the complete review workflow, from navigating to your pending updates to pushing approved changes to your Help Center.
+Pageloop scans your Help Center articles for content affected by product updates and suggests precise changes for article titles, descriptions, body text, and screenshots to keep your knowledge base accurate.
+This article walks you through the complete review workflow.

 Navigate to the Updates Tab